ShalinPatel670/Hot-Iron/README.md

-**Hot Iron
+Hot Iron
-**

 A market-design platform for auctioning green-steel production capacity and converting low volatility into cheaper financing.

-Hot Iron is an applied-economics + systems project exploring how to use auction design, ESG-linked lending, and volatility-based financing models to lower the real cost of green steel.
+Hot Iron is a quantitative and systems project exploring how auction design, ESG-linked lending, and volatility-based financing models can lower the real cost of green steel.
 The core idea: green steel is structurally lower-volatility than conventional HRC, and that stability can be monetized through cheaper debt.
 Hot Iron prototypes the architecture, math, and mechanisms required to deliver that value to buyers, suppliers, and lenders.

 1. Problem